vedartm/ColorImageBottomNav/README.md

 # Bottom Navigation with Color Image Library
-Android library for Bottom navigation where images of the items can be a colored Image.
+ColorImageBottomNav is an Android library for Bottom navigation with color image support.
+Usually, the default BottomNavigation from andorid, does not support colored images (i.e., The images are force tinted to single color) in the menu items.
+ColorImageBottomNav supports both png and svg with color.

 ## Installation
 ### For Gradle: